 The corridor draws interest off of the main highways to the smaller, more rural highways for less stressful drive and an easy pace which allows for stopping at interesting locations along the way, visiting historic sites, and sampling some of the South’s finest small, eclectic restaurants and whistle stops.

-If you are not in a hurry to get from one place to the next, drive the Heritage Corridor to see sights others see only on postcards.
+If you are not in a hurry to get to your destination, take the scenic route and drive the Heritage Corridor to see sights others only see on postcards.